Kelvinkello-2005/Kelvinkello-2005/README.md

 - 👋 Hi, I’m @Kelvinkello-2005
-- 👀 I’m interested in python and html
+- 👀 I’m interested in python, kotlin, java, JavaScript, ruby, golang and perl
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate in web development, designing and hacking
+- 💞️ I’m looking to collaborate in creating useful programs for cybersecurity and networking
 - 📫 How to reach me is by my email address

 <!---